bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 The member variables are then initialized **in the order in which they are declared**, not in the order they appear (if they appear) in the constructor's initialization list, though it is good practice to put them in the same order in the initialization list, if possible.
+The same is true if there is more than one base classes, they are also initialized in the order in which they are declared.

 {% highlight c++ linenos %}
 SomeClass::SomeClass(int i, int j, int k) :